benajamin/kkcalc/README.rst

 Introduction
 ============

-KKcalc is a program to calculate the real part of the refractive index of a material in the X-ray region of the spectrum from measured absorption data via the Kramers-Kronig transform.
+KKcalc is a program to calculate the real part of the refractive index of a material in the X-ray region of the spectrum from measured absorption data via the Kramers-Kronig transform using an algorithm developed by Watts [WAT2014]_.
 KKcalc boasts the following features:

 - Easily extend measured spectra with published scattering factors.
 - Efficient peicewise polynomial (direct integration) algorithm for Kramers-Kronig transform.